 The Lower Years

-When the above is achieved children move into a true English/French bilingual environment from Years 1 to 4.
-This is known as the Lower Years.
+This is an English/French bilingual environment from Years 1 to 4.

 The Middle Years

 In Year 6, all pupils sit internal 11+ examinations, set by the Independent Schools Examinations Board, in English and mathematics (the science papers are taken later in the year).
-Some pupils at this time elect to sit 11+ examinations for other independent schools (e.g. Kingston Grammar School, Godolphin & Latymer, St Paul’s Girls’ School, Surbiton High etc.) or are ‘screened’ by senior schools (e.g. Eton, Westminster) before being offered conditional places via 13+ Common Entrance or Scholarship.
+Some pupils at this time elect to sit 11+ examinations for other independent schools (e.g. Kingston Grammar School, Godolphin & Latymer, St Paul’s Girls’ School, Surbiton High etc.) or take pre-tests for senior schools (e.g. Eton, Westminster) before being offered conditional places via 13+ Common Entrance or Scholarship.

-All Year 8 pupils sit ISEB 13+ examinations in English, mathematics, biology, chemistry, physics, history, geography, French, Spanish and Latin.
+All Year 8 pupils sit ISEB 13+ examinations in English, mathematics, biology, chemistry, physics, history, geography, French, Spanish, Mandarin and Latin.
 All Year 7 pupils study Spanish with a view to taking Common Entrance Spanish (Level 2) in Year 8.
-Students are prepared for 13+ Mandarin examinations.

 The Upper Years

-Year 11 sees pupils complete their batch of GCSEs.
+Year 11 sees pupils complete their GCSEs.
 Key subjects include: English Language, English Literature, Mathematics, Biology, Chemistry, Physics, History, Geography, French, Spanish, Latin, Computer Science, Art, Photography and Psychology.